Brand Safety: A Sure Shot Guide | 07 Nov, 2022

 Timeline of YT’s brand safety crisis:

 Facebook and Twitter made a greater play for video advertising from 2017 to 2019.
 Both platforms leveraged YouTube’s fails, by making brand safety a central theme to promote their video ads business.
 Despite this, both platforms experienced massive issues ranging from unsafe brand exposure to data privacy violations.

 Challenges of Brand Safety

-Millions of dollars’ worth of video ad spend primarily finds home on social video platforms like YouTube, Facebook, Twitter, Snapchat and more.
-Ads are placed against user generated content, where the objective is to leverage fast churning content that users relate with.
-However, with 500 hours of videos uploaded to YouTube alone each minute, it is a challenge to limit ad placement only on content that seems suitable.
+Millions of dollars worth of video ad spent primarily to find a home on social video platforms like YouTube, Facebook, Twitter, Snapchat, and more.
+Ads are placed against user-generated content, where the objective is to leverage fast-churning content that users relate with.
+However, with 500 hours of videos uploaded to YouTube alone each minute, it is a challenge to limit ad placement only to content that seems suitable.

 Brand safety is concerned with preventing the loss of trust between a brand and a customer.
 This is due to the fact that without trust, revenue, brand equity, and customers’ interests are either reduced or eliminated.

 A transparent digital advertising brand safety vendor partnership is the solution to this problem.

 Advertisers must understand that the brand safety approach used for their digital advertising initiatives works at the speed of culture.
 This can help in absorbing new issues as they arise, and does not over-block information or allow unsafe/inappropriate content to pass through.

 This happens mostly during keyword blocking and domain-level allow and blocklisting.
 Because of over-blocking, many keywords that have different meanings, and URL domains that house information on a broad variety of topics get sidelined.